-In many ways PHP took over the mantle from Perl — it was an easy scripting language that could embed right within HTML (or embed HTML within itself, depending on how you want to look at it), was supported by popular open source web servers (*cough* Apache), and had bindings to popular relational databases (yup, MySQL).
+In many ways PHP took over the mantle from Perl — it was an easy scripting language that could embed right within HTML (or embed HTML within itself, depending on how you want to look at it), was supported by popular open-source web servers (*cough* Apache), and had bindings to popular relational databases (yup, MySQL).

 But unlike Perl, PHP was clever enough to innovate faster when it came to staying relevant — the HHVM was a threat large enough to make Zend drop any plans for PHP 6 and jump to PHP 7 (resulting in a 200% performance increase), and just when it was looking like the development scene in PHP was all about monkey coding or make-your-own-framework, Laravel dropped a bombshell.

-Point being, the PHP of today is nowhere near that of the yesteryears — it has horns, wings, shoots lasers with its eyes, and can unroot a tree or two with no problem.
+The point being, the PHP of today is nowhere near that of the yesteryears — it has horns, wings, shoots lasers with its eyes, and can unroot a tree or two with no problem.
 Those who stuck with it (myself included, the main reason being laziness :-P) now have a modern, excellent toolset for building web applications.

-Which brings us to another embarrassing past area — hosting.
+This brings us to another embarrassing past area — hosting.
 Yes, PHP hosting providers are still a dime a dozen, and many of them were built to inflict suffering on the unsuspecting public, but equally true, there are now all sorts of robust and excellent options available.

 This post is for the developer or anyone who cares about quality, freedom, and performance; the one who shudders at the thought of FTP uploads and CPanel (although knows how to work with them!).